-In fact, as calculated in 2018, the HealthLine delivered more than $6.3 billion in economic development along the Euclid Corridor -- a staggering $114 gained for every dollar spent on creating and launching the new service.
+In fact, as calculated in 2018, the HealthLine delivered more than $9.5 billion in economic development along the Euclid Corridor -- a staggering $190 gained for every dollar spent on creating and launching the new service.
 The HealthLine:

-- Includes 9.2 miles of roadway improvements on Euclid Avenue and a 2.3 mile transit zone Downtown
+- Includes 7.1 miles of roadway improvements on Euclid Avenue and a 2.3 mile transit zone Downtown

-- Offers convenient, five-minute frequency service during peak travel periods and operates 24-hours-a-day, seven-days-per-week.
+- Offers convenient, 10-minute frequency service during peak travel periods and operates 24-hours-a-day, seven-days-per-week.

 - Provides stylized 63-foot hybrid-electric Rapid Transit Vehicles with five sets of doors, located on both sides of the coach.